Safety & Security

 - Yellowstone Desk: 406-994-2966

-No guns or weapons are allowed in the residence hall living areas.
+No guns or weapons are allowed in the residence halls.
 No handguns or ammunition are allowed on campus.
-All hunting rifles and bows must be checked in at a hall desk, where they will be locked in a storage area.
+All hunting rifles and bows must be checked in with the University Police Department, where they will be locked in a Weapon Storage Facility.
 If you see any type of weapon or firearm in a residence hall, report it immediately to University Police (406-994-2121).

 Residence Hall Access